down-cast/common-extensions-sdk/README.md

-# logging-sdk
+# common-extensions-sdk
-A small NuGet that makes it easier to configure Serilog across all micro-services
+A set of NuGets used by most of the micro-services